David P. Sartor: Early life

+Education and Teaching

-Sartor studied at the University of Cincinnati College-Conservatory of Music and the University of Tennessee (Bachelor of Music), studying composition with John Anthony Lennon and David Van Vactor and conducting with Donald Neuen, and at Middle Tennessee State University (Master of Music), studying composition with Paul Osterfield and conducting with Carol Nies.
-His conducting study includes private instruction with Karen Lynne Deal and workshops with Kenneth Schermerhorn, John Morris Russell, and Diane Wittry.
+Sartor studied at the Blair School of Music, the University of Cincinnati College-Conservatory of Music and the University of Tennessee, studying composition with John Anthony Lennon and David Van Vactor and conducting with Donald Neuen, and at Middle Tennessee State University, studying composition with Paul Osterfield and conducting with Carol Nies.
+His additional conducting study includes private instruction with Karen Lynne Deal and workshops with Kenneth Schermerhorn, John Morris Russell, and Diane Wittry.
+Sartor has served on the music faculties of Belmont University, Middle Tennessee State University, Cumberland University, and Trevecca Nazarene University, teaching Applied Composition, Music Theory, Form and Analysis, Music History, and General Music courses.

-Musical philosophy
+Musical Philosophy

 "Composition is an act of faith.
 While most composers strive for artistic excellence in their work, music also serves to communicate.
 Without willing players and attentive audiences, any composition is merely a complex set of instructions.
 Every piece of music, whether new or historical, is a testament to its composer's faith in the partnership among composer, performers, and audience."

 (From Mr. Sartor's web site.
 Used by permission.)